 - It takes off 4% for early receipt.

 - It multiplies this by the remainder of your minimum term.

 - Finally, it adds VAT at the prevailing rate to get the final cancellation charge.

 How much notice do I have to give to cancel EE broadband?

 EE requires 30 days notice for cancellation.

-You must return your EE TV box or there is a charge of £175; EE should send a free postage paid package for this.
+You must return your Apple TV 4K box within 30 days of cancellation, or there's a charge of £179.
+EE should send a free postage-paid package for this.
 The EE router does not need to be returned.

 Your number can be transferred.
 Make sure your new provider is aware of this when you sign up.